 14. Visit the Serbian Orthodox Church of San Spiridione:

 Trieste is home to one of the largest Jewish Synagogues in Europe, a Lutheran Church, a Greek Orthodox Church, and the Serbian Orthodox Church of San Spyridon or "San Spiridione".

-The Orthodox community in Trieste was established in 1748, but it wasn't until 1751 when Empress Maria Theresa allowed free practice of religion for Orthodox Christians.
+The Orthodox community in Trieste was established in 1748, but it wasn't until 1751 that Empress Maria Theresa allowed the free practice of religion for Orthodox Christians.